The Western Book of the Dead: Development

 In January 2014, Nic Pizzolatto signed a two-year contract extension with HBO, effectively renewing the series for two additional seasons.
 Much like its predecessor, the season consists of eight episodes, all written by Pizzolatto.
 In September 2014, Justin Lin joined the series to direct the first two episodes of the season.

 In June 2015, the episode's title was revealed as "The Western Book of the Dead" and it was announced that series creator Nic Pizzolatto had written the episode while Justin Lin had directed it.
 This was Pizzolatto's ninth writing credit, and Lin's first directing credit.
 The title is based on a book of the same name by Alfred Schmielewski, who went by the name Yogi A.S.
 Narayana.

 Casting

 In September 2014, Colin Farrell announced that he would join the series, while doing an interview with the Sunday World.
 By the end of the month, Vince Vaughn joined the series.
 In November 2014, Rachel McAdams, Taylor Kitsch, and Kelly Reilly were announced as the remaining main cast members.

 Reception

 Viewers

-The episode was watched by 3.17 million viewers, earning a 1.4 in the 18-49 rating demographics on the Nielson ratings scale.
+The episode was watched by 3.17 million viewers, earning a 1.4 in the 18-49 rating demographics on the Nielsen ratings scale.
 This means that 1.4 percent of all households with televisions watched the episode.
 This was a 10% decrease from the previous episode, which was watched by 3.52 million viewers with a 1.6 in the 18-49 demographics.
 But it was a 36% increase from the previous season premiere, which was watched by 2.33 million viewers with a 1.0 in the 18-49 demographics.